FreeCodeCampTrondheim/BaWoEngine/README.md

 #	Golden Hands - From Nowhere to Anywhere

+###	ABOUT GAME:
+In Golden Hands you explore life while trying to push yourself to the very limits of what it has to offer.
+You start with nothing, but with the potential to become anything.
+What will you be?
+Who will you meet?
+Where will you end up?

+Overcome your biological- and social heritage by defying the world, shaping successful businesses, organizations and spreading joy and happiness about the world as you do so.

+Show the world that you truly have ***golden hands***.

 ##  ARCHITECTURAL DESCRIPTION:
 Game Manager (not implemented yet, reserved for later because it's trivial and may change alot)
 * runs setup for central objects
 * controls speed and ticks of the game